 Myth #3: Supply chain mapping guarantees a high ROI by identifying all disruptions

-While supply chain mapping can enhance risk awareness, its return on investment depends on several key factors:
+While end-to-end network visibility initiatives supply chain mapping can enhance risk awareness, its return on investment depends on several key factors:

 -